Manishms18/Identify-Diabetic-Patient-Readmission/README.md

 # Identifying-Diabetic-Patient-Readmission
 Classifying the hospital re-admission probability of a DIABETIC patient by using appropriate Data Science techniques.

-# Sign Language Interpreter using Deep Learning
-> A sign language interpreter using live video feed from the camera.
-The project was completed in 24 hours as part of HackUNT-19, the University of North Texas's annual Hackathon.
-You can view the project demo on [YouTube](http://bit.ly/2Iaz2UK).
+You can view the project demo on [YouTube](https://www.youtube.com/watch?v=qamLBQQZP14).

 ## Table of contents
 * [General info](#general-info)